EKHung/PNARM/README.md

 - `Analysis.R`: contains functions for computing posterior distributions, least-squares partitions, assessing model fit, etc.
 - `Stacking.R`: contains functions related to a chain-stacking procedure similar to [1].
 - `Simulations_and_figures.R`: contains functions for simulating data from a Poisson vector autoregression model given cluster memberships and coefficients, and for creating figures for easy visualisation of model outputs.
-- `Helper\_functions.R` contains helper functions used in the functions of the other scripts.
+- `Helper_functions.R` contains helper functions used in the functions of the other scripts.
 - `gagnar.R`: contains an MCMC algorithm for fitting GAGNAR models [2].
 The code is almost entirely the same as from the supplementary material of their paper.
 - `COVID-19.csv`: is the raw data set of the COVID-19 cases from the Republic of Ireland.
 - `eco_hubs.Rdata`: contains the igraph object for the economic hubs network.
 This was taken from the GitHub repository associated with [3].

+References:

 [1]  Yao, Y., Vehtari, A., and Gelman, A. (2022).
 Stacking for non-mixing Bayesian computations: The curse and blessing of multimodal posteriors.
 Journal of Machine Learning Research, 23(79):1–45.